-We have audited the consolidated financial statements of the Corporation of the Township of Dawson and its subsidiaries (the Group), which comprise the Consolidated Statement of Financial Position as at December 31, 2023, and the Consolidated Statement of Operations, the Consolidated Statement of Change in Net Financial Assets and the Consolidated Statement of Cash Flows for the year then ended, and Notes to Consolidated Financial Statements, including a Summary of Significant Accounting Policies.
+We have audited the consolidated financial statements of the Corporation of the Township of Dawson, which comprise the Consolidated Statement of Financial Position as at December 31, 2024, and the Consolidated Statement of Operations, the Consolidated Statement of Remeasurement Losses, the Consolidated Statement of Change in Net Financial Debt and the Consolidated Statement of Cash Flows for the year then ended, and Notes to Consolidated Financial Statements, including a Summary of Significant Accounting Policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023, and its consolidated financial performance, its consolidated cash flows, and its consolidated change in net financial assets for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position as at December 31, 2024, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with Canadian public sector accounting standards.